Kachiguda: Transport

 Kacheguda railway station is a very important railway station, and its significance is growing, as trains from northern India to southern India pass through Kachiguda Railway Station.

 Kachiguda is connected by buses run by TSRTC.
 Since a bus depot is located here, it is well connected to other cities.
 89 bus services operate.
 The MMTS train service is operates at the Kacheguda railway station, connecting it to major parts of the Hyderabad.

-Modernisation works under the Amrit Bharat Station scheme are underway at Kacheguda station, with an investment of over ₹421 crore, including new facade lighting, green energy initiatives, and enhanced passenger amenities.

 Education

 There are several educational institutions located in Kachiguda: